-When the moisture is deposited in the form of water droplets on cooler surfaces of solid objects (rather than nuclei in air above the surface) such as stones, grass blades and plant leaves, it is known as dew.
-The ideal conditions for its formation are clear sky, calm air, high relative humidity, and cold and long nights.
-For the formation of dew, it is necessary that the dew point is above the freezing point.
+• When the moisture is deposited in the form of water droplets on cooler surfaces of solid objects (rather than nuclei in air above the surface) such as stones, grass blades and plant leaves, it is known as dew.

+The ideal conditions for its formation are 1. clear sky, 2. calm air, 3. high relative humidity, 4. cold and long nights.